OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-gentle-introduction.md

 ### Wen mainnet?

-Stylus is part of the [ArbOS 31 "Bianca" upgrade](../run-arbitrum-node/arbos-releases/arbos31.md) and the status of all network upgrades for Arbitrum One and Arbitrum Nova can be found on the [Network Upgrades page](https://docs.arbitrum.foundation/network-upgrades).
+Stylus is now live on mainnet.

 To keep up with the latest announcements and updates about Stylus: